Stephenson Humphries-Brooks, chair

 143F The Sacred in South Asia.

 What constitutes the sacred in south Asia?
 Is it a person, place, river, hill, temple or nature/ecology?
 Where and how did the notion of sacrality emerge in South Asia?
 Is it linked exclusively to religious institutions or is it found in the daily lives of people?
 This course will examine these questions by exploring the multiple religious traditions of South Asia and examining their essential beliefs, doctrines, institutions, rituals and popular practices through a study of texts, material culture, films and ethnographic accounts.
+(Writing-intensive.)
 (Oral Presentations.)
-(Proseminar.)
-Open to 1st years only.
-Maximum enrollment, 16.
+Maximum enrollment, 20.
 Abhishek Amar.

 Pop Culture/Pop Religion.